 Get ready to take the first step

 Some home builders call it the possession inspection, and others may call it an occupancy inspection, or pre-occupancy inspection.
-Your new home inspection is the first step in your home-buying process — this is your opportunity to confirm that work on your new home is complete and satisfactory or to identify any outstanding items.
+Your new home inspection is the first step towards receiving the keys to your new home — this is your opportunity to confirm that work on your new home is complete and satisfactory or to identify any outstanding items.

-As you conduct your new home inspection, you and your builder will look for defects and deficiencies.
-Note all items that must be repaired or completed to fulfill the agreements in your contract.
+As you conduct your new home inspection, you and your builder will look for deficiencies.
+Note deficiencies identified and agreed by you and your builder during this inspection must be repaired or completed to fulfill the agreements in your contract.

 A thorough inspection and comprehensive orientation of your new home can take several hours and require full attention.

-During your new home inspection, you and your builder will focus on two main areas of concern:
+During your new home inspection, you and your builder will focus on two main subjects:

 Conduct your new home inspection

-We strongly recommend that you note any defects and deficiencies on a Defects and Deficiencies Form signed by both you and your builder.
+We strongly recommend that you note any deficiencies on a Pre-possession Walkthrough Form signed by both you and your builder.
 Be sure to keep a copy of the signed inspection documents.
 Your builder should respond to every item noted on the form within a reasonable timeframe.

 During your new home inspection, pay close attention to: